morphx666/ConsoleFFT/README.md

 This project uses the [OpenTK](https://opentk.net/) framework.
 - Under Windows you should install OpenAL from https://openal.org/downloads/
 - Under Linux you should install `libopenal1`.
-- Under MacOS Tiger and above, OpenAL is already included in Sound Manger
+- Under MacOS Tiger and above, OpenAL is already included in Sound Manager

 For usage information, run ConsoleFFT with the optional `help` parameter: